LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **ShortSiteName** (v1.56.0): a short name to reference the application in messages that have a small amount of allowed characters (such as SMS messages).
 Should be a shorter version of the `SiteName` setting.

+* **UpdateSubscriptionAccessTimeoutDelayInSeconds** (v1.60.0, default: `60`): timeout to reschedule update subscription access jobs if there is already one job of same type running.
+If set to `0` disables this behavior.

 <a name="billing-settings" />
 ###  *Billing* Settings (v1.40.0)